jessicarush/python-notes/deployment_docker.md

 But of course, this means that the data must be put somewhere outside of the application container.
 The Docker Container Registry contains images for many other languages, databases and other services.
 The effort to install third party services is reduced to finding an appropriate image in the registry, and starting it with a docker run command with proper arguments.

-What we can do is create additional containers, say one for a MySQL database, and another one for the Elasticsearch service, and then access to these two new containers through the `run` command.
+What we can do is create additional containers, say one for a MySQL database, and another one for the Elasticsearch service, and then access these two new containers through the `run` command.

 ## Adding a MySQL Container

 MySQL has public container images available on the Docker registry.
 Like your own app container, MySQL relies on environment variables that need to be passed to docker run.
-There are many MySQL images in the registry, you can find detailed information about one that is officially maintained by the [MySQL team here](https://hub.docker.com/r/mysql/mysql-server/).
+There are many MySQL images in the registry, you can find detailed information about one that is [officially maintained by the MySQL team here](https://hub.docker.com/r/mysql/mysql-server/).

 The docker run command that starts a MySQL server:
 ```